-Each flightline is provided in ESRI shapefile format as well as in a CSV file containing all the attributes of the flightline.
+Each flightline is provided in ESRI shapefile format as well as in an ASCII text file containing flight path data points.
 Flightlines are clipped to the study extent.
-The fields A_SURF and A_BOTT are used to interpolate the surface and bed respectively.
-For 1995-2011 files, this is described as REAL_SURF and REAL_BOTT.
-The flightlines are in the NSIDC standard projects.
+The fields, A_SURF and A_BOTT, are used to interpolate the surface and bed respectively.
+The flightlines are in the NSIDC standard projections.
 See Operation IceBridge Standard Projections for Gridded Data.

 The boundaries were derived to define the scientific study areas for the regions based on available data.
 Study area boundaries are provided as ESRI shapefiles.
 The boundaries were used to clip flightlines and mask the final gridded products.